-California law conforms to federal law for the following:
+California law conforms to federal law for the followina:

 - The sport utility vehicles (SUVs) and minivans built on a truck chassis are included in the definition of trucks and vans when applying the 6,000 pound gross weight limit.
 See IRS Rev. Proc.
-2003-75 for more information. - The additional first-year depreciation, or the election to expense the cost of the property as provided in IRC Section 179, with modification. - (ADR) System provisions, which specifies a useful life for various types of property.
+2003-75 for more information. - The additional first-year depreciation, or the election to expense the cost of the property as provided in IRC Section 179, with modification. - The federal Class Life Asset Depreciation Range (ADR) System provisions, which specifies a useful life for various types of property.
 However, California law does not allow the corporation to choose a depreciation period that varies from the specified asset guideline system.